dieterich-lab/QutRNA/Readme.md

   lines: 0
 [...]
 ```
-`opts` defines parasail specific command line options (check [parasail](https://github.com/jeffdaily/parasail) for details)
+`opts` defines parasail specific command line options (check [parasail](https://github.com/jeffdaily/parasail) for details).

-`batch_size` defines the batch size of reads, the parameter influences main memory requirements (check [parasail](https://github.com/jeffdaily/parasail) for details)
+`batch_size` defines the batch size of reads, the parameter influences main memory requirements (check [parasail](https://github.com/jeffdaily/parasail) for details).
 `threads` sets the number of parallel threads to use.
-Adjust to your local computing machine
+Adjust to your local computing machine.

 If `lines` is > 0, each FASTQ will be split in files with the number of lines.
 Make sure that the number is divisible by 4!
 If splitting input is desired, choose depending on the number of raw reads and pick a reasonably high number of lines (> 10000).